PrainLopez/noticount/README.md

 # noticount
-a node.js web service for automate accounting via chatGPT, Telegram bot and Notion.
+a node.js web microservice for automate accounting.

+this was initially use for API from Telegram Bot, openAI, and Notion.so. but all parts are modular, and easy to fork and add new API support for it as it fits ``Receive-Parse-Write`` chain.